OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 position: 1
 ---

-Community step templates are publicly available step templates that are contributed and updated by the community.
-These are incredibly useful.
-If you can't find a built-in step template that includes the actions you need, check the community step template.
+Community step templates are publicly available step templates that have been contributed and updated by the Octopus Community.
+These are incredibly useful, and if you can't find a built-in step template that includes the actions you need, you should check the community step template.
 There is a large number and variety of step templates (and it's growing all the time) that can help you automate your deployment without writing any scripts yourself.

-The community step templates are third party code which is licensed under [the Apache 2.0 license](https://github.com/OctopusDeploy/Library/blob/master/LICENSE.txt).
+Community step templates are third party code which is licensed under [the Apache 2.0 license](https://github.com/OctopusDeploy/Library/blob/master/LICENSE.txt).

-Octopus community step templates integration was introduced in Octopus 3.7 and is enabled by default.
+Octopus Community step templates integration was introduced in Octopus 3.7 and is enabled by default.

 ## Enable/Disable Community Step Templates Integration